Miwako Kakei

 Miwako Kakei (筧 美和子, Kakei Miwako) is a Japanese actress, model and variety tarento.
-Kakei is represented by Platinum Production and is an exclusive model for JJ.
+Kakei is belongs to her private office, Sui (with Platinum Production as her business partnership) and is an exclusive model for JJ.

 Biography

 Miwako Kakei was born on 6 March 1994 in Tokyo.
 Her great-grandmother was Russian.
 Before her chance to debut, Kakei was in high school in 2011, and was later scouted by her friend from a fashion show.
 In May 2013, she joined the cast of the reality series Terrace House: Boys × Girls Next Door and later briefly appeared in the 2015 film Terrace House: Closing Door.
 On 14 September 2013, Kakei was selected in the semi-Grand Prix at the One Life Model audition.
 Later on 23 September, she started the baseball ceremony at the final round of the Hokkaido Nippon-Ham Fighters' baseball game.
-In 5 October, Kakei got 68,322 points by public viewing from the viewers, and was selected as the Thursday reporter of "Coco-chō" of Mezamashi TV Later on 19 December, her first official book Mīko Miwako Kakei 1st Official Book was published.
+In 5 October, Kakei got 68,322 points by public viewing from the viewers, and was selected as the Thursday reporter of "Coco-chō" of Mezamashi TV.
+Later on 19 December, her first official book Mīko Miwako Kakei 1st Official Book was published.

 On 4 April 2014, her photo collection Venus Tanjō by Kishin Shinoyama was released.
 (Note: Shinoyama, who looked back at the time of shooting Venus Tanjō, said, "She was dignified since her first meeting.
 Even if it was sparkling, I did not make it chara chara.")

 On 3 March 2025, Kakei announced on her Instagram that she was married to a general man.

+On 5 January 2026, she announced on Instagram that she has established her own agency named "sui," and will be entering into a business partnership with Platinum Production, the company she was previously represents with.

+On 1 February 2026, Kakei announced her pregnancy of her first child.
+On 1 June, she gave birth to her first child, a baby boy.